rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/dockerfile-build-strategy.md

 When you create a package, you can either provide a _git repository_ url or a _docker image_ as an executable of the package irrespective of a component's runtime.
 {{% notice info %}}
-The maximum size of the docker image is 10GB
+The maximum size of the docker image is 10GB for cloud deployment.
 {{% /notice %}}

 To apply Dockerfile Build strategy to a _Dockerfile_, you must ensure that the